kunksed/raj.plus/content/pages/me.md

 ---
 title: About me
 slug: me
 template: page

 ---
+Hello there! 👋🏽

-I'm Raj Kunkolienkar and I believe that I am a master of being a jack of all.
+I'm Raj Kunkolienkar and I am out to master being a jack of all.
+I optimize my experiences around gaining a sharp, unique worldview.
 I am based out of the lovely city of [Panaji](http://bit.ly/2KjyJaM) in Goa, India.

-I believe that conversations are an artform, and my strength lies in bringing people together around new experiences in learning.
+I co-founded [Nova Semita](http://novasemita.com) to contribute towards the employability of college students in India.
+I kickstarted [Yuva Fund](http://yuva.fund) to help student entrepreneurs learn by failing faster.
+These days, I spend time coaching founders on using Twitter to their advantage.
+I also help early stage ventures with customer research, MVPs, iterating product and growth.

+## On Entrepreneurship

-I am currently dabbling in entrepreneurship because I find it to be the most effective way of learning about how the world works.
+I dabble in entrepreneurship because I find it to be the most effective way of learning about how the world works.
 However, I must admit that I have learnt as much about myself and the people around me than the world at large.
-I operate in the field of education because it's a good excuse to work up towards my ultimate goal of learning for a living.
-I optimize my experiences towards gaining an unique worldview.
+Not only do I get to learn for a living, but I get to add value to people's lives.

+## Past Life

 Previously, I was a student of physics at [BITS - Pilani](http://bit.ly/2wzA7xC).
 After stints at [HRI](http://www.hri.res.in) & [CFP, U Porto](https://faraday.fc.up.pt/cfp), I worked on the intersection of quantum information, holography and cosmology.
 For a while, I flirted with Game Theory, Data Science, Network Science, Sociophysics and Computational Psychiatry before taking a leap into entreprenurship.

-I am currently building [Nova Semita](http://novasemita.com) to empower Indian youth with untapped potential.
-These days, I think about the future of learning, no-code tools, marketplaces and digital tools for India.

 ![Me](../images/kunksed.jpg)

+## Themes of Inquiry

+ - Income Share Agreements
+ - No-Code Tools
+ - SaaS for creators
+	 - Communities
+	 - Teachers
+ -  Cryptocurrency
+	 - Narrative of BTC
+	 - Borderless payments
+	 - Sovereign Individual
+ - Selling to US markets from India
+	 - No-Code & SaaS Consultancy

 ### Around the web